hashicorp-education/learn-vault-openldap-ssh/README.md

     b7ed04c3a15a3d9d0317a549bd4541f92a69322b5bd0422f9d3a33b16c27a8c4
     ```

-1. Check that the container is up and ready using the `docker ps` command.
+1. Check that the container is up and ready.

     ```
     docker ps -f name=learn-sshd --format "table {{.Names}}\t{{.Status}}"